FourthState/plasma-research/PlasmaMVP/feeStructure.md

 There are two different cases in which we assure that the validator is garunteed their fees for a given block.
 1. For every transaction included in a block, any spend of the new utxos allows the validator to challenge an invalid exit that would steal the validator fees
-2. For transactions included in a block but not spent, maybe the confirmsig was never broadcasted, the previous owner retains the right to withdraw the previous utxo.
-In this scenario, we uphold the right for the previous owner to exit but must commit to any fee payed by broadcasting a spend message.
-The validator will have the opportunity to challenge an exit that does not commit any fees that were payed through a simple merkle proof that shows the transaction being included in a future block and the associated fees.
+2. For transactions included in a block but not spent, perhaps the confirmsig was never broadcasted, the previous owner retains the right to withdraw the previous utxo.
+In this scenario, we uphold the right for the previous owner to exit but they must commit to any fee payed by broadcasting a spend message.
+The validator can challenge an invalid exit that does commit to fees payed.

+Note: The validator has the ability to steal all current fees in the mempool by submitting invalid blocks.
+However, this is not an issue because there is zero incentive to steal fees.
+By mining honest blocks, the validators will eventually claim all fees in the mempool.
+Additionally, by attaching fees to spend messages in the network, this incentivies users to only broadcast transaction in which they will eventually send confirm signatures.

 **BONUS**: Because the brand new utxo is owned by the proposer of the current block, this solutions scales to any consensus mechanism with more than 1 validator.
 All without changing much of the root contract code at all!
 Simplicity FTW!